 Sandra Pointet/Geneva Academy

-Our Student Office is open to our students, but with schedule appointments only – for both students who are in Geneva and those who could not yet travel to Switzerland.
+Our Student Office is open to our students during opening hours and upon appointment.
 Students can also continue to contact the staff in the Student Office by email.

-Workspaces in the libraries of the Graduate Institute of International and Development Studies (Graduate Institute) and of the University of Geneva (UNIGE) are accessible to our students – access is however limited in order to observe social distancing in all parts of the libraries.
+Workspaces in the libraries of the Graduate Institute of International and Development Studies (Graduate Institute) and of the University of Geneva (UNIGE) are accessible to our students who have a Swiss COVID Certificate or an EU Digital COVID Certificate.

-For the Graduate Institute’s Library, students will have to show their Graduate Institute student card to enter the building.
+For the Graduate Institute’s Library, students will have to show their Graduate Institute student card to study at the library.
 The websites of the Graduate Institute provides information about working hours, loan, the scan of documents, or reservation of working places.

-The cafeterias of the Graduate Institute and of UNIGE are open again to the public.
+The cafeterias of the Graduate Institute and of UNIGE are accessible to those who have a Swiss COVID Certificate or an EU Digital COVID Certificate.

 At the Maison de la Paix cafeteria (Graduate Institute), students can use their student card for payment and benefit from a 15 percent discount on the normal price of dishes and receive a 30 percent discount on drinks.
 A machine to load it with credit is available at the entrance's exterior.

-At the UNIGE cafeterias, our students benefit – by presenting their UNIGE card – from reduced prices for two daily dishes at 8,90 and 10 Swiss Francs.
+At the UNIGE cafeterias, our students benefit – by presenting their UNIGE card – from reduced prices for two daily dishes.

 Our classrooms (at Villa Moynier, Maison de la Paix, Uni Mail and Rothschild) have been equipped to ensure the best learning experience, whether in Geneva or online.